techidaily/site-facebook/source/_posts/building-a-community-around-your-brand-increase-likesshares-on-fb.md

  You'll hear a lot of people say you should only post 1-2 times a day, while others recommend posting much more often so that the Facebook News Feed algorithm pushes one of your posts through to your friends and followers.
 But no one has hard data on how the algorithm works with reference to the frequency of posts.

- Hubspot was surprisingly forthcoming when it said, in a[Hubspot blog post](http://blog.hubspot.com/marketing/facebook-post-frequency-benchmarks) , that there is no magic formula to how often you should post.
+ Hubspot was surprisingly forthcoming when it said, in a [Hubspot blog post](http://blog.hubspot.com/marketing/facebook-post-frequency-benchmarks) , that there is no magic formula to how often you should post.

 > It does depend—on your followers' age range, interests, Facebook habits, and so on.